Rick799/nxt100/02_coursework/codedamn/03_lessons/Notes-Advanced_Practical_JavaScript/notes_advanced_javascript.md

 - **_then( )_**<br>
   **_then( )_** is invoked when a promise is either resolved or rejected.
 It may also be defined as a career which takes data from promise and further executes it successfully.

+### Parameters:

+_then( )_ method takes two functions as parameters.

+First function is executed if promise is resolved and a result is received.
+Second function is executed if promise is rejected and an error is received.

+- **_catch( )_**

+**_catch( )_** is invoked when a promise is either rejected or some error has occurred in execution.
+It is used as an Error Handler whenever at any step there is a chance of getting an error.

+### Parameters:

+_catch( )_ method takes one function as parameter.

+Function to handle errors or promise rejections.(.catch() method internally calls .then(null, errorHandler), i.e. .catch() is just a shorthand for .then(null, errorHandler) )

+# querySelector() Method

+The querySelector() method in HTML is used to return the first element that matches a specified CSS selector(s) in the document.

+**_Syntax_**:

+_element.querySelector(selectors);_

+**_Selectors_** are the required field.
+It Specifies one or more CSS selectors to match the element.
+These selectors are used to select HTML elements based on their id, classes, types, etc. In the case of multiple selectors, a comma is used to separate each selector.
+The element which occurs first in the document is the returned element.